How Prince Redefined Joan Osbourne’s ‘One of Us': 365 Prince Songs in a Year

 There's also a connection between Prince and Osbourne's recording.
-Rick Chertoff produced both Osbourne's Relish, the album on which "One of Us" appears, and Cyndi Lauper's smash debut, She's So Unusual (which featured Bazilian as as a multi-instrumentalist.
-Lauper's record included a cover of Prince's "When U Were Mine."
+Rick Chertoff produced both Osbourne's Relish, the album on which "One of Us" appears, and Cyndi Lauper's smash debut She's So Unusual.
+Lauper's record, which featured Bazilian as a multi-instrumentalist, also included a cover of Prince's "When U Were Mine."

 In 1997, Bazilian attended Prince's concert at the 3,000-seat Tower Theater just outside Philadelphia.
 “I had made my way to the proscenium at the Tower,” he told Philly Mag.
 “Prince started playing ‘One of Us’ and walked right up in front of me and played the guitar solo in the intro literally to me.
 It was otherworldly.
 He had no way of knowing who I was, but there he was playing and smiling at me.
 That’s the universe working in mysterious ways.”

-Listen to Joan Osbourne's Original Version of "One of Us"
+Listen to Joan Osbourne's Version of 'One of Us'

 Prince Magazine Cover Tributes From Around the World